 I certainly don’t have the money or free time to travel like we would all love to, but I have had the blessing of going on vacation a bit (mostly with family).
 Going on vacation, it’s always important for me to keep up with my recovery and find a way to get some stability.
 Even though vacation is intented to be relaxing, I seem to need meetings more than ever.

 I’ve had the opportunity to go on the beautiful catamaran charter Tehiya in the British Virgin Islands, see the wildflower bloom in Death Valley, and visit family up in Portland, Oregon.
 Traveling to these different places is always exciting, but can create a little disruption in my normal schedule.
 One thing I am grateful for is the consistent presence of twelve-step meetings, no matter where I go.
 I also know I can bring my spiritual practice with me, always reach my support network, and trust in people around me.
+Once, when traveling in Mexico, I found an awesome English speaking therapist in Playa del Carmen.

 As an active member of the 12 step community, I love to go to meetings when I’m traveling.
 In the British Virgin Islands, I was the only one in recovery in my group.
 However, I found some AA meetings online and was able to go to meetings with fellow visitors, locals, and seasonal workers.
 In a week of visiting, I was able to hit three different meetings.